 (a) All criteria defined for production stage emission except the region of production (see paragraph 5.6.2.1)

-(b) Expected region of vehicle end-of-life: the region refers to a single market area, such as European Union, Japan, Korea, or the united states, if the vehicle is produced in the same region as the expected region of EoL, then both “LCA group – Production” and “LCA group – EoL” are the same.]
+(b) Expected region of vehicle end-of-life: the region refers to a single market area, such as European Union, Japan, Korea, or the united states, if the vehicle is produced in the same region as the expected region of EoL, then both “LCA group – Production” and “LCA group – EoL” are the same.

 5.6.4.2.
 Representative Vehicle selection during EoL selection